paulwon2223/paulwon2223/README.md

 ## Hi there, I'm Paul 👋

-Software developer based in Dallas TX with a broad knowledge of Javascript and it's frameworks including Node.js and React.js.
+I am a software developer based in Dallas TX with a broad knowledge of Javascript and it's frameworks including Node.js and React.js.
 I am highly motivated and passionate about writing efficient and clean code.

 In my free time, I enjoy playing golf and learning new software developer concepts, techniques and programing languages to further enhance my software skills.